Crumbs350/Technics_SL-1350_Rebuild/README.md

 # Technics SL-1350 Rebuild
 Consolidated documentation of a Technics SL-1350 turntable rebuild.
 This is a non-code project focused on documentation, methods, tools, and parts needed to revitalize a Technics SL-1350.
 Some content points to prior rebuild of a [Sansui AU-717](https://github.com/Crumbs350/Sansui-AU-717-Rebuild).
 Documentation generated during my journey to rebuild this classic turntable with the help of the Audiokarma.org community and broader web resources.
+[Audiokarma thread](https://audiokarma.org/forums/index.php?threads/technics-sl-1350-rebuild-thread.1076778/)

 # Repository Index